tylercamp/palcalc/README.md

 - Solver optimizations
 - Update PalDB reference data for recent game updates
 - General UI/UX improvements
+- ~~Notify when a pal involved in a breeding path is no longer available in the source save~~ (WONTFIX - too annoying)

 ## Maybe TODOs
 - Automatically detect changes to save file + reload